PadmanabhanSaravanan/windbg_Intro/README.md

 ## **Symbol breakpoint**

-Symbolic breakpoints are particularly useful when you don't have a specific address to break on, but you do know the name of the function or method where you want execution to stop.
+Symbolic breakpoints(bm) are particularly useful when you don't have a specific address to break on, but you do know the name of the function or method where you want execution to stop.

 The syntax for the bm command is as follows: